Who is at Fault in a Tailgating Accident in Pennsylvania?

 Another common reason that a motorist may tailgate another car is to stop another vehicle from cutting in front of them.
 This tactic is dangerous because not only is the motorist tailgating, but they are blocking another vehicle from entering the lane at the same time, which could cause the other driver to respond erratically.
 Additionally, a driver that is attempting to force another drive to merge in behind them may become distracted and hit the vehicle ahead if they are not paying attention.

 As mentioned, a driver may also tailgate because they are inexperienced and cannot gauge the accurate distance to follow a vehicle ahead of them.
 When this happens, the motorist may be caught by surprise when the lead vehicle seemingly brakes for no reason.
 As a result, the driver may rear-end the lead vehicle or cause another serious accident trying to escape the lane before they collide with the lead vehicle.

 Despite the reason for a driver employing the use of tailgating, it is a dangerous maneuver that could cause a serious accident for all drivers involved.
-To learn more about filing a lawsuit for tailgating, continue reading and speak with an experienced Philadelphia personal injury lawyer.
+To learn more about filing a lawsuit for tailgating, continue reading or speak with a Philadelphia personal injury lawyer.